 Check for legitimacy.
 If you find a message suspicious, and you have a process to double-check it through another means of communication, do so.
 The inconvenience of a quick phone call to authenticate the sender could prevent some very serious ramifications for your business.

 Depending on your industry, the data you collect and store could potentially be very valuable.
 A cybercriminal could make anywhere from $40 to $200 per record by selling sets of a person’s name, address, phone number, and credit history on the Dark Web.
 Bank details are a prime target for thieves.
 If your business stores that type of information anywhere, you can be certain there are bad actors with the motivation to access it.

 Restrict data access.
 You need to enforce considerable authentication measures, so your data is securely accessed.
 Two-Factor authentication measures should be implemented to reduce the risk of a data leak.

 Update your security.
-Cybercriminals are always busy trying to devise new methods of undermining your business security and the good cybersecurity developers are always looking for ways to thwart them.
+Cybercriminals are always busy trying to devise new methods of undermining your business security and good cybersecurity developers are always looking for ways to thwart them.
 So, as patches and updates are released for new and developing threats, you need to make sure that you are implementing them in a timely fashion.

 Regulatory compliance.
 Regulations exist for many industries and are intended to maintain cybersecurity standards.
 This includes the Payment Card Industry Data Security Standard (PCI DSS) and assorted state and federal privacy laws that have recently been adopted.
 If you aren’t compliant and it’s required for your industry, you need to fix that immediately.